 Clear grade timber such as Porta Tasmanian Oak Select Grade are less susceptible to bleed.
-Porta Cumaru has been shown, through previous field experience and controlled trials, to have minimal leeching and can be confidentially used in critical applications.
+Porta Cumaru has been shown, through previous field experience and controlled trials, to have minimal leeching and can be confidently used in critical external applications.

-2.9 INSTALLATION VENTUATION
+2.9.
+INSTALLATION VENTILATION

 The most common cause of cupping movement in timber is moisture held behind the lining.
-Ensure the space behind the lining is well ventilated to ensure excessive moisture does not occur in this cavity.
+Ensure the space behind the lining is well ventilated to ensure excessive moisture does not occur in the cavity.
+This is especially critical for ceiling cavities.